nukata/lisp-in-dart/IMPLEMENTATION-NOTES.md

                ,(caddr spec))))))
 ```

-This will be compiled as follows.
+This will be compiled as follows:
-Note also that the local variable *list* introduced by *let* is replaced with the `Arg` instance *#0:1:list*,
-which is distinguished from the built-in function *list* introduced by the expansion of quasi-quotations.
-(i.e., this serves also as an example of automatic avoidance of free symbol capture at the same time).

 ```
 > dolist